-ON THIS PAGE: You will find a list of the common tests, procedures, and scans that doctors can use to find out what’s wrong and identify the cause of the problem.
-To see other pages in this guide, use the colored boxes on the right side of your screen, or click “Next” at the bottom.
+ON THIS PAGE: You will find a list of common tests, procedures, and scans that doctors use to find the cause of a medical problem.
+Use the menu to see other pages.

-- Type of cancer suspected
+The type of cancer suspected

 In addition to a physical examination, the following tests may be used to diagnose retinoblastoma:

 Ultrasound.
 An ultrasound uses sound waves to create pictures of the internal organs.
 A transmitter that emits sound waves is moved over the child’s body.
 A tumor generates different echoes of the sound waves than normal tissue does, so when the waves are bounced back to a computer and changed into images, the doctor can locate a mass inside the body.
 The procedure is painless.

 Computed tomography (CT or CAT) scan.
 A CT scan takes pictures of the inside of the body using x-rays taken from different angles.
 A computer combines these pictures into a detailed, 3-dimensional image that shows any abnormalities or tumors.
 A CT scan can be used to measure the tumor’s size or help the doctor find cancer outside of the eye.
 Sometimes, a special dye called a contrast medium is given before the scan to provide better detail on the image.
 This dye can be injected into a patient’s vein or given as a pill or liquid to swallow.
 CT scans are used less commonly in diagnosing retinoblastoma because of the concern raised by the radiation associated with this type of scan.